Apply to the M.S. in Communication Sciences and Disorders Program

 - The essay included with the CSDCAS application.
 (Refer to CSDCAS application, above.)

 - Application Fee

-- No transcripts, GRE scores, or letters of recommendation should be sent to the University of Vermont.
-Updated official transcripts for each college you attended will be required by the CSD department upon enrollment at UVM.
+- No transcripts, GRE scores, or letters of recommendation should be sent to the University of Vermont. *Updated official transcripts for each college you attended will be required by the CSD department upon enrollment at UVM.

 3. Complete the online prerequisite course form.